bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 ### [WebDAV](https://github.com/hacdias/webdav)

-If you have installed Nextcloud or Alist, then you don't need to install this.
+If you have installed Nextcloud or OpenList, then you don't need to install this.

 Similar to SMB, WebDAV uses the HTTP protocol.
 Some third-party clients support WebDAV synchronization (mostly Chrome extensions), so I installed it for that purpose.

 ### [aliyundrive-webdav](https://hub.docker.com/r/messense/aliyundrive-webdav)

-If you have installed Alist, then you don't need to install this.
+If you have installed OpenList, then you don't need to install this.

 This is an implementation of webDAV for Aliyun Drive mainly used for backup purposes.
 There are some caching issues but they are not significant.